mynaparrot/plugNmeet-docs/blog/2025-10-28-open-source-webinar-software-platform.md

 With SaaS platforms, your recording is often trapped on their cloud, subject to their retention policies and pricing.

 *   **How We Solve It:** With plugNmeet, you own your content.
 Recordings are saved directly to your own server.
-And with our `end_recording` webhook, you can build powerful post-webinar automations.
+And with our `recording_proceeded` webhook, you can build powerful post-webinar automations.
 For example, you can automatically:
     *   Upload the recording to your YouTube channel.
     *   Add the video to a "past webinars" section on your website.
     *   Send an email to all attendees with a link to the recording.